Certificate of Sponsorship (COS)

 3. Enter worker and employment details

-4. Submit request and await processing (up to 18 weeks standard, 5 days priority)
+4. Submit request and await processing (18 weeks standard, 5 days priority)

-5. Once approved, assign CoS and pay applicable fees
+5. Once approved, assign CoS and pay fees

-6. Provide unique CoS reference number to worker
+6. Give worker the unique CoS reference number

-When creating a Certificate of Sponsorship, employers must provide comprehensive details:
+When creating a Certificate of Sponsorship, employers must provide:

 Employment Information